GTN-Quebec/lom2mlr/documentation.md

 Identifier les heuristiques vs normatif comme telles. (couleur?)
 Toggle: Ajouter des informations hors-scope, comme l'addresse de vcard.owl trouver comment éliminer le marqueur linguistique dans le MLR traduit.
+FOAF: Make sure non-work group! sigh.
+-->

 # General principles

 ## Optional heuristics

 This tool aims to parse LOM records and create a MLR-compliant set of RDF triples.
 Some information needed by MLR cannot be found in a LOM record; this is especially true of VCard information.
 In this case, the tool uses some heuristics to deduce likely values for the MLR records.
 The most unreliable heuristics can be individually disabled with command-line options.
 (See the help.)

-TODO:
-FOAF: Make sure non-work group! sigh.

 ## Naming entities